theamazingmrb/projectSolo/README.md

 2: users cannot through the app create a account and log in

-3:Messages are popping up as objects instead of actual text

-4: Watsons conversation is currently very limited
+3: Watsons conversation is currently very limited